Lopinosaurus/Lopinosaurus/README.md

 - **SPSBot : An Instagram Anti-Scam Bot, used to detect fake or boosted accounts, or suspicious activities.
 Indev state, in C#.**
 - **RTCBot : A Karuta-Like Bot currently indev, where you collect NFTs and RatioCoins bot's currency.
 Pause state, dev in Python.**
 - **Pagaloma Studio's Project : Lycans : A Unity-built first person werewolf game.
 Not open source.**
+-**FloppyRecorder : A Discord bot used to centralize logs from multiples server into a unique channel.**